Chase Hunter

-Chase Hunter (born April 8, 2001) is an American professional basketball player for the Birmingham Squadron of the NBA G League.
+Chase Alexander Hunter (born April 8, 2001) is an American professional basketball player for Juventus Utena of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
 He played college basketball for the Clemson Tigers.

 High school career

 Hunter attended Westlake High School in South Fulton, Georgia.
 Following his high school career, he committed to play college basketball at Clemson University over offers from Georgia, Michigan State, Oklahoma, and Virginia.

 College career

 Hunter celebrates a 77–72 victory over Arizona in the Sweet Sixteen.
 He finished the game with 18 points, seven rebounds, and five assists.

 Hunter began his college career dealing with injuries.
 Hunter began to have a breakout year as a redshirt junior, totaling 23 points and seven assists in the 2022–23 season opener.
 He finished the season averaging 13.8 points per game, doubling his scoring average from the previous season.
 The following season, he averaged 12.9 points, 3.2 assists, and 2.6 rebounds per game.
 During the 2024 NCAA Division I men's basketball tournament, Hunter averaged 17.8 points, 5.8 assists, 4.3 rebounds and two steals across four games, helping lead the Tigers to an Elite Eight appearance.
 At the conclusion of the 2023–24 season, he entered his name into the NBA draft while retaining his eligibility, eventually electing to return to Clemson for a sixth and final season.
 In his final season at Clemson, Hunter emerged as the team's leading scorer.